hedgehogs-mind/code-bites/README.md

 > _"I want to share healthy snacks with software developers! ☺️"_

-Creating and sharing the bites is one of my New Year's resolution for 2023 🎆
+Creating and sharing these bites is one of my New Year's resolution for 2023 🎆

 # Table of contents